 Infection of the buccal or masticator space

 Sialolithiasis has an excellent prognosis, and the majority of patients can be managed conservatively with sialogogues and NSAIDs.
-The minimally invasive procedures discussed above have excellent success rates with minimal morbidity in comparison to traditional surgical techniques.
+The minimally invasive procedures discussed above have excellent success rates with minimal morbidity compared to traditional surgical techniques.
 Sialadenectomy for the treatment of sialolithiasis is rarely necessary with modern treatment techniques.

-The primary complications of sialolithiasis are the development of sialadenitis (acute or chronic) and atrophy of the affected salivary gland.
+The primary complications of sialolithiasis are the development of sialadenitis, acute or chronic, and atrophy of the affected salivary gland.
 Obstruction of the salivary glands by a sialolith blocks the flow of saliva resulting in swelling and pain.
-Additionally, this blockage of flow prevents the removal of bacteria and debris from the salivary duct, which can result in bacterial infection.
-If the obstruction is chronic, the blocked flow of saliva will damage the acinar cells of the salivary glands resulting in local inflammation.
+Additionally, this blockage of flow prevents the removal of bacteria and debris from the salivary duct, resulting in bacterial infection.
+If the obstruction is chronic, the blocked flow of saliva will damage the salivary glands' acinar cells, resulting in local inflammation.
 Without proper treatment, it can result in permanent fibrosis of the gland and atrophy.

 Deterrence and Patient Education

-Patients should be informed sialolithiasis has an excellent prognosis and most cases resolve with conservative management.
-Patients require education on common initial symptoms such as glandular swelling and pain with meals that might suggest they have formed a new sialolith.
+Patients should be informed that sialolithiasis has an excellent prognosis and resolve with conservative management in most cases.
+Patients require education on common initial symptoms such as glandular swelling and pain with meals that suggest they have formed a new sialolith.
 While sialolithiasis is usually idiopathic, the formation of stones can be secondary to an obstructing process such as ductal stenosis or neoplasm.
-Patients need to understand that they should inform their clinician of recurrent or worsening symptoms that would indicate a need for more advanced imaging workup or referral to a head and neck specialist.
+Patients should be educated about the need to inform their clinician of recurrent or worsening symptoms that would indicate a need for a more advanced imaging workup or referral to a head and neck specialist.

 Enhancing Healthcare Team Outcomes

 An interprofessional approach and open communication among providers can aid in ensuring patients receive appropriate initial management resulting in a quicker resolution of symptoms.
-Open communication among the radiologist and primary care provider can help aid in timely referral to an otolaryngologist when a large sialolith is present that is likely to fail conservative measures.
+Communication among the radiologist and primary care provider can help timely referral to an otolaryngologist when a large sialolith is likely to fail conservative measures.
 Additionally, patients should be educated to inform their provider if symptoms are not improving or are worsening, indicating failure of conservative measures and the potential need for referral to an otolaryngologist for advanced interventions.
-Well-informed nursing staff can assist in the management, and provide patients with assurance that with modern multimodal treatment algorithms, success rates approach 100%, and gland removal is rarely necessary, especially with interprofessional team collaboration.
+Well-informed nursing staff can assist in the management and provide patients with assurance that with modern multimodal treatment algorithms, success rates approach 100%.
+Gland removal is rarely necessary, especially with interprofessional team collaboration.
 [Level 5]

 (Click Image to Enlarge)